kristapsdz/lowdown/diff.md

 There are many possible improvements to the algorithm.

-Foremost is the issue of normal text nodes.
-There should be a process first that merges consecutive text nodes.
-This happens, for example, when the `w` character is encountered at any time and might signify a link.
-The parsing algorithm will start a new text node at each such character.

 The merging algorithm can also take advantage of [libdiff](https://github.com/kristapsdz/libdiff) when ordering the output of inserted and deleted components.
 Right now, the algorithm is simple in the sense of stopping at the earliest matched node without considering subsequences.

-Lastly, the **-Tms** and **-Tman** output needs work to make sure that the insert/delete macros don't disrupt the flow of text.

 Document last updated: [%rcsdate]